edge-servers/immunity-docs/tutorials/hotspot.rst

   :width: 300
   :align: center

-To alleviate this issue, OpenWISP will send an email to the user with a magic link with temporal validity that allows to access the status page of
+To alleviate this issue, Immunity will send an email to the user with a magic link with temporal validity that allows to access the status page of
 :doc:`WiFi Login Pages <../user/wifi-login-pages>`